 Netflix, Amazon Prime Video, Now TV and other streaming services

-You can purchase a TV licence from the TV Licensing website.
+You can purchase a TV Licence from the TV License website.

 As of May 2019 – the annual cost of colour/live streaming TV licence is: £150.50

 TV license can offer you a payment plan, so you can pay in full, quarterly, monthly or even weekly.